seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

         </li>
     </ul>
     <p>
         First, notice that the values of ${\delta}_1$ and ${\delta}_2$ are both $0.1$.
-This is because constraints are enforced with a probability of at least $1-{\delta}$ and we stated that the constraints should be enforced with a probability of at least $0.9$.
-The Seldonian algorithm will attempt to satisfy both of these constraints simultaneously, while also minimizing the primary objective.
-If it cannot find a solution that satisfies the constraints, it will return "NSF", i.e., "No Solution Found".
+This is because constraints are enforced with a probability of at least $1-{\delta}$, and we stated that the constraints should be enforced with a probability of at least $0.9$.
+The Seldonian algorithm will attempt to satisfy both of these constraints simultaneously, while also minimizing the primary objective, the MSE.
+If it cannot find a solution that satisfies the constraints at the confidence levels provided, it will return "NSF", i.e., "No Solution Found".
     </p>
     <p>
         Next, notice that here the MSE is <i>not</i> just the average squared error on the available training data.
 These constraints are much stronger: they are constraints on the MSE when the learned model is applied to <i>new data</i>.
 This is important because we don't just want machine learning models that appear to be safe or fair on the training data.
 We want machine learning models that are safe or fair when used to made decisions or predictions in the future.